openfaas/faas-cli/README.md

 ### Running the tool

 The tool can be used to create a Docker image to be deployed on FaaS through a template meaning you only have to write a single handler file.
-The templates currently supported are:
+The templates currently supported are: node and python, however you can create a FaaS function out of any process.

 There are two tester scripts included in the repository test_python.sh and test_node.sh - check them out or read on for a detailled explanation.

+*Update: read-on for YAML support.*

 #### Worked example with Node.js